-Miso Beet tartare, Avocado cream, Jalapeño & Smoked Almonds
+Miso Beetroot Tartare with Avocado Cream, Jalapeño & Smoked Almonds

 Getting the chance to visit California and utilising the best local ingredients really allowed me to do something very different from my typical cooking.
 I usually deal with seasonal Irish produce, but because I was in a new place I had the chance to experiment.